Maslins Small Business Accountants

 Travel

-Mileage if driving a car, you can claim 40p/mile for the first 10,000 miles, and 25p/mile for any in excess of that.
-If travelling by bicycle, 20p per mile can be claimed, and 24p per mile for any journeys made on motorbike.
+Mileage – if driving a car, you can claim 45p/mile for the first 10,000 miles, and 25p/mile for any in excess of that.
+If travelling by bicycle, 20p per mile can be claimed.
+It’s 24p per mile for any journeys made on motorbike.
+These amounts are on the basis you pay for all the running costs (fuel, insurance, servicing etc) from your own after tax funds.
 You only need to keep petrol receipts if you wish to reclaim VAT on the petrol.
-If you are not VAT registered, or you are but you're on the flat rate scheme, there's no need to keep the receipts.
+If you are not VAT registered, or you are but you’re on the flat rate scheme, there’s no need to keep the receipts.
 You should keep an accurate record of mileage done to support any claim

 Subsistence